-The data was sketchy, but there was enough to show a Fer d'Lance destroyer was visible, drifting dead in space.
-After repeatedly using the term "dead in space", Brian interrupted and asked Mr. Mattin to stop saying "dead".
-Nodding, the contractor changed to "drifting hulk" as much as possible.
+Data on the hulk was sketchy, but there was enough to show a Fer d'Lance destroyer drifting dead in space.
+After repeatedly using the term "dead in space", Brian interrupted to ask Mr. Mattin to stop saying "dead".
+Nodding, the contractor changed to "drifting" as much as possible.
 Mr. Mattin said it was believed that, if the hulk could be located, it could possibly be repaired.
 The most difficult issue would be hacking the ship's computer so a prize crew could take control and deliver it to a specified destination.
-As they'd been told, that would be provided by navigational tapes held secure by Councilor Saamsen.
-After the briefing, those most trained with computers would undergo a week's training to hack a simulated Imperial warship computer's security.
-The rest of the Dawnstar Horizon's crew would prepare for the operation.
+They were reminded they'd be using navigational tapes held secure by Councilor Saamsen.
+After the briefing, those most skilled with computers would sit through a week's training to hack a simulated Imperial warship computer's security.
+The rest of the Dawnstar Horizon's crew would prepare for the operation in other ways.

-When someone asked when the ship was found, they were told it happened 18 months before, in mid-1110.
+Someone asked when the ship was found and they were told it happened 18 months before, in mid-1110.
 That was well before the end if the Fifth Frontier War, so they couldn't move to recover the hulk earlier.
-Especially with Imperial patrols of deep space leading to the risk of "shoot first-investigate later" incidents.
-What bothered the crew about this was that the ship had been drifting for 18 months and would have to be found again.
+Especially with Imperial patrols in deep space leading to a risk of "shoot first-investigate later" incidents.
+The crew were most bothered that the ship had been drifting for 18 months, and would have to be found again.
 Ryddoth asked if the scan included a drift vector and they were told it didn't.
-When asked about electronics to help hacking the computer, Mr. Mattin admitted they'd had one, bought at very great expense.
+When asked about electronics, to help hacking the computer, Mr. Mattin admitted they'd had one, bought at very great expense.
 But it had been on the Enlightened Measure.
 At the best, it would remain there until the hulk was returned.
 At worst, it was destroyed or lost in the explosion.
 He also said they had collected valuable details, which were apparently lost with Councilor Helmik's computer.
 That, too, had been lost aboard The Enlightened Measure.
 When asked about the crew requirements for this destroyer class, they were told a normal crew included 13 sentients.
 But a minimum of 3 [Pilot, Navigator and Engineer] could fly it if desperate.
 Mr. Mattin pointed out they would have two engineers.

-Once evening came, the crew were invited to stay on the ship or in the tents as they preferred.
-They all chose to stay aboard, as cots had been delivered until the ship could return to the IISS Base in-system.
-Doing this was opposed by all the Stepozhevaci, but it was obviously required for both refueling and refitting the staterooms.
-Scout Ryddoth left unsaid that he doubted Imperial officials would allow the Horizon to leave the system without a stop at the base.
+When evening came, the crew were told they could stay on the ship or in the tents as they wished.
+They all choose to stay aboard, since cots had been delivered to use, until the ship could get back to the IISS Base in-system.
+Doing that had been opposed by all the Stepozhevaci, but it was required for both refueling the ship and refitting the staterooms.
+Scout Ryddoth left unsaid that he doubted Imperial officials would let the Horizon leave the system without a stop at the base.
 But, with the crew released for the evening, they set about moving their gear into their assigned staterooms.
-A bed was also assigned to Councilor Saamsen, who's gear was delivered that day.
-Ryddoth announced the staterooms were assigned:
+A bed was also assigned to Councilor Saamsen, who's gear had been delivered earlier.
+The staterooms had been assigned:

 Stateroom 1: Scouts Kyle Van Ryddoth and Aiden Radetsky